satvik314/educhain/TTS_PROVIDERS_GUIDE.md

 ```

 **Important Notes:**
-- DeepInfra uses OpenAI-compatible API format
+- DeepInfra uses its own inference API endpoint
-- All models return MP3 audio by default
+- Models return WAV audio (automatically converted to MP3 if needed)
-- Voice parameter is optional (defaults to 'default')
+- Audio is base64 encoded in the response
-- Speed parameter can be adjusted (0.25 to 4.0)
+- Voice and speed parameters are model-dependent

 ### Model-Specific Examples